mirjak/draft-masque-ip-compression/draft-kuehlewind-masque-ip-compression.md

 : This flag indicates if the Protocol field of the IP header  is static.

 Checksum:
-: This flag indicates if  Checksum field of the IP header is static.
+: This flag indicates if the Checksum field of the IP header is static.

 Source Address:
 : This flag indicates if the IP Source Address of the IP header is static.